hosh/chef-server-test/README.md

   - Add arbitrary numbers of candidate packages for the 'all' test.

   - Version-lock chef-metal.
 Possibly by invoking ````chef-client```` through ````bundle exec```

+  - Add parallelization (dependent on chef-metal)

+  - Add other tests like ipv6 and convergance tests (stand up a chef-server, stand up a different node that converges against that chef-server)